Avijit Sen: Film directorial debut and success

 Sen has collaborated with RayChaudhuri as the producer for all his further films.
 Tonic marked Avijit Sen's directorial debut in films.
 The film was widely applauded and appreciated for its light comedy, simple storyline, vibrant locales and chemistry between Dev and Paran Bandyopadhyay.
 It emerged as the highest-grossing Bengali film of 2021 and garnered him critical acclaim.
 At the 5th Filmfare Awards Bangla, the film won the Best Film and Best Actor (Paran Bandyopadhyay) Awards and also earned him the Best Debut Director Award.

-His next directorial was Projapoti in 2022.
+His next directorial was Projapati in 2022.
 He got the idea about the core concept of the film, after he read an article in a newspaper about a retired teacher who married at an old age, just to have a companion by his side, in old age.
 The film was applauded as an emotional family entertainer that highlights the social issues, although the ending melodrama was bemoaned.
 It became his most successful film and emerged as the highest-grossing Bengali film of 2022 as well as one of the highest grossing Bengali films of all time.
 It won the "Most Popular Film" and "Most Popular Actor" (Mithun Chakraborty) Award at the 6th WBFJA Awards.

 In 2023, he directed Pradhan, which emerged as the second highest-grossing Bengali film of 2023.
 A social drama, the film was praised for its commercial approach while keeping close to the Bengali culture instead of displaying over the top scenes like most commercial potboilers.
 It won the "Most Popular Film" and "Most Popular Actor" (Dev) Award at the 7th WBFJA Award.
-His next directorial Projapoti 2, which is a sequel to his 2022 film Projapoti, was announced on 1 January 2025.
-It is scheduled to release in the theatres in December 2025.
+His next directorial Projapati 2, which is a sequel to his 2022 film Projapati, was announced on 1 January 2025.
+It was released in the theatres on 25 December 2025, coinciding with Christmas.